MaisonetteWorld/slate/source/index.html.md

 # Users

-Subscribe a user.
-If the user does not already have an associated subscriber, this will create one.
-If the user is already in a subscribed state, this will not change any records
+Unsubscribe a user.
+If the user is already in an unsubscribed state no records will be changed

 ## Login